How to Get to Toledo?

 Outdoor public parking:

-Safont – spacious and convenient, but can fill up quickly, especially on weekends, so arrive early if possible.
+Safont :Located near the bus station.
+It’s spacious and convenient, but fills up fast on weekends, so try to arrive early.

 Covered parking in the historic center: